Münsterland murders: Barbara Storm

 Described as a "fun-loving party girl who liked to hitchhike", the 20-year-old Storm, an ironer from Schüttorf, was 1.68m tall and had black hair, which she typically wore with Cleopatra-style bangs (fringe).
 On the day of her disappearance, she wore a red crinkled patent leather coat, a green pantsuit (trouser suit), a burgundy handbag with a long imitation leather strap, yellow ankle socks and light brown suede shoes.

 Storm met the perpetrator after an extended disco tour, which also included the then popular “Tenne” discotheque in Rheine.
-She left her house in Schüttorf on Saturday, May 13, 1972, around 7:30 PM, and initially traveled by hitchhiking to Rheine, where she was soon seen at the disco.
+She left her house in Schüttorf on Saturday, 13 May 1972, around 7:30 PM, and initially travelled by hitchhiking to Rheine, where she was soon seen at the disco.
 Storm left with a visitor, with whom she presumably spent the night, but was seen again at the disco the following evening.
 However, she failed to appear at work on Monday 15 May, and upon questioning witnesses, it was learned that she had been accompanied to Schüttorf by a 20-to-30-year-old man about 1.75 to 1.80m tall, slim and supposedly with facial or acne scars, but were unsure whether that was on that Monday or Tuesday.
-What was verifiable is that her bank received a call from a woman who claimed to be Barbara Storm, who wanted to know if her salary had been paid in to her account.
+What was verifiable is that her bank received a call from a woman who claimed to be Barbara Storm, who wanted to know if her salary had been paid into her account.
 Nothing could be given to her, as she did not give her account number and the clerk responsible had already gone home.
 The following Monday evening, she was seen at the "Tenne" again, and this time, witnesses claimed she started a conversation with a young man about 1.80 to 1.90m in height and who had short, dark-blonde hair.
 The pair left the disco at around 10:30 PM, after which Storm's trail vanished.